 Infants don't need plenty of clothes

-I can still remember the excitement that could not stop me from browsing those online baby stores.
+I can still remember the excitement that couldn’t stop me from browsing those online baby stores.
 I tried to get anything that I thought would look good on my unborn baby as often as possible.

 Little did I know that she would grow out of some things before wearing them.

-In her first few months, she wore aprons because it was still winter.
-And when summer came, a lot of things did not fit her anymore.
+She wore aprons in her first few months because it was still winter.
+And when summer came, many things didn’t fit her anymore.

 Plus, the pandemic came, and that summer, we were home more.
-And again, we spent our time only with bodysuits.
+And again, we spent our time only in bodysuits.

 At times, routines may not work ( and it's ok)

-Still, I can’t forget to talk about the routines of things I learned before I became a mom.
+Still, I can’t forget to talk about the routines of things I learned before becoming a mom.

 Routine: it’s one of the trendy words, just like self-care.
 And since I’m a person who likes routines and planning, I’ll also be honest and say that sometimes they don’t work!
 Especially when you have a young child.

-Remember that day when you planned to get up early to do laundry, and your baby happened to get up before you, and all you had to do was try to get them to sleep?
+Remember when you planned to get up early to do laundry, and your baby happened to get up before you, and all you had to do was try to get them to sleep?
 The day you planned to scrub the bathroom while they were sleeping, but they happened to get up right after you put on those gloves?
-That’s what I am talking about!
+So that’s what I’m talking about!

 I have had days like that too, and I try not to be mad or complain about what I can’t do.

-I always tell myself to make a schedule but also leave room for spontaneity.
+I always tell myself to make a schedule and leave room for spontaneity.